 And other factors did enter into the study.

-This is a statement that the dairy industry likes to use to justify their claim that it is necessary to drink milk.
+This is a statement that the dairy industry likes to use to justify its claim that it is necessary to drink milk.
 The truth is: "The parts of the world that consume the most calcium, that is Europe and North America, have the highest rates of colorectal cancer” (p.
 175).
 Physical exercise is also effective in providing protection against colon cancer.

 The author recommends a colonoscopy every 5 to 10 years starting at 50 and for at-risk patients starting at age 40.
-Genetic predisposition to colorectal cancer is effective for only 1 to 3 percent, but previous incidence in the family is more significant.
+Genetic predisposition to colorectal cancer is effective for only 1 to 3 percent, but the previous incidence in the family is more significant.
 Family members also tend to have similar eating habits.

 Regarding prostate cancer, the author explains that about half of all men over 70 have latent prostate cancer.
 But only 7 % of those diagnosed with prostate cancer die within five years.
 He confirms that nutrition plays a key role as to whether prostate cancer develops or not.